Methane Inspection for Soil Gas Mitigation

 Where is a Methane Inspection a Requirement?

 During the late 1800s and early 1900s, oil and gas production was predominantly practiced in central and southern California.
 The northernmost areas of California were primarily used for natural gas production.
 Consequently, the City of Los Angeles now dedicates these areas as high-risk “Methane Zones.”
 As a result, these zones require methane soil gas surveys and mitigation before undergoing construction or re-development.
 In fact, many other public works agencies across the nation follow the same standards.
 Citywide methane mitigation requirements are a part of LA City Ordinance No. 175790 and Ordinance No. 180619.

 Methane is Colorless & Odorless

 Methane is a colorless and odorless gas that can migrate underground.
 Accumulations of these gasses are associated with oil and gas fields, natural gas extraction wells, coal mines, and landfills.
 In fact, migration of the gas occurs through soil and structure foundations.
 As a result, the gas can also concentrate inside buildings, above ignitable levels.
-Consequently, vapor intrusion scenarios in methane zones put buildings at risk of violent explosion.
+Consequently, vapor intrusion scenarios in methane zones put buildings at risk of violent explosions.